-WIRE is an independent nonprofit journalism project.
+WIRE is an independent nonprofit journalism organization.
 Rigorous investigative reporting and compelling narratives by highly accomplished journalists are hallmarks of WIRE stories.
 The overarching goal: journalism to achieve maximum impact for the good of wildlife and society.

 A cheetah hisses at the hand of a rescuer, who helped intercept him in Somaliland before he could be sold to a pet smuggler.
 Nichole Sobecki